Tech-at-DU/React-Redux-Tetris-Tutorial/P11-Connect-Next-Block/readme.md

 # Display the next shape

 Shapes are stored in an array of arrays of arrays.
 Seriously, the data is nested pretty deep!
-At the top level the shape array each index is an array of each shape at each rotation.
-This means that `shapes[1]` would give be the array of all rotations for shape 1, `shapes[1][0]` would be the two dimensional array representing shape 1's first rotation.
+At the top level, the shape array of each index is an array of each shape at each rotation.
+This means that `shapes[1]` would give be the array of all rotations for shape 1, `shapes[1][0]` would be the two-dimensional array representing shape 1's first rotation.

 Add the following to the NextBlock component in `/src/components/NextBlock.js`: